dmorse/pscf/doc/user-man/compile-make.rst

         cd Makefile_r Makefile

-   * Examine and edit the Makefile to reflect your environment (see below)
+   * Examine and edit the Makefile to reflect your environment (see below).
+     Also choose an install base directory by setting the INSTALL variable.

    * To compile, enter::